-The results have implications for the design and interpretation of field experiments within organizations.
-It is very common for researchers to replace the principal while implementing different policies, in order to achieve control.
-This is innocuous to the extent that they have the same objectives if not the same skills.
-However it is not innocuous if researchers effectively replace agents who have different incentives, rather than the principal.
-This has implications for the scalability of the results and can explain why interventions which are very successful when implemented by researchers do not work when implementation is delegated to managers or other agents.
+Our results have implications for the design and interpretation of field experiments within organizations.
+It is very common for researchers to effectively become the principal during the implementation of different policies in order to achieve control.
+This is innocuous to the extent that they share the same objectives if not the same skills.
+However it is not innocuous if researchers are not replacing the principal, but rather another set of agents who have different incentives.
+This has implications for the scalability of the results and can explain why interventions which are very successful when implemented by researchers do not work when implementation is delegated to managers or other agents.40

-&lt;sup>36Examples include the "camera" experiment by Duflo et al. (2012) that was successfully implemented by researchers but failed when implemented by the government, because staff who were supposed to enforce punishments failed to do so (Banerjee et al., 2008).
-Similarly, incentive contracts offered to teachers in Kenya by an international NGO were effective whilst the same contracts failed when monitored by the government (Bold et al., 2018)
+40Examples include the "camera" experiment by Duflo et al. (2012) that was successfully implemented by researchers but failed when implemented by the government, because staff who were supposed to enforce punishments failed to do so (Banerjee et al., 2008).
+Similarly, incentive contracts offered to teachers in Kenya by an international NGO were effective whilst the same contracts failed when monitored by the government